 Fannie Farmer’s cookbook has been around since 1896.
 It gets to the essence of mango preparation when it suggests: “Cut in half lengthwise and remove the stone.
 Eat with a spoon.”

-Little wonder the mango is the most commonly eaten fruit in the tropics, as popular there as the apple is in temperate parts of the world.
-The mango is the most popular fruit in India, and in the Caribbean, and Mexico.
+Mango is the most commonly eaten fruit in the tropics, as popular there as the apple is in temperate parts of the world.
+The mango is the most popular fruit in India and the Caribbean, and Mexico.

 - Slice mango and avocado for a salad.

 - Mix slices or cubes with a spinach salad, fruit salad, or ambrosia.

 - Serve slices on waffles or French toast or atop cereals or crêpes.

 - Sautéed slices can be served with grilled or roasted meats and poultry.